 The spreads with the Micro and Standard account type are similar as they only differ based on lot size.
 The Ultra-Low account type at XM offers the best spreads on all instruments starting from 0.6 pips.
 The table below describes the average typical spreads associated with all the account types at XM in Kenya.

 |Trading Instrument||Average Spread with Standard Account (pips)||Average Spread with Ultra Low Account (pips)|

 |US Tech 100||1||1|

-The commission for US shares is $0.04 per share, UK shares is 0.10% per transaction, Germany shares is 0.10% per transaction.
-The minimum commission per transaction for shares of the USA is 5 USD, the UK is 9 USD, Germany is 5 USD.
+The commission for US shares is $0.04 per share, UK shares are 0.10% per transaction, and German shares is 0.10% per transaction.
+The minimum commission per transaction for shares in the USA is 5 USD, the UK is 9 USD, and Germany is 5 USD.

 Inactivity fees of $5 or equivalent are charged each month after 90 days of inactivity.
 The inactivity period at XM is defined as 90 consecutive days with no order execution, deposit, withdrawal, or internal transfer.
 This fee of $5 is charged each month until the account balance reaches 0.
 No charge is imposed if the account balance reaches zero.

 According to our review, the spreads at XM are slightly above average with the Standard and Micro account types.
 The spreads with the Ultra-Low account are much lesser without any added commission or higher deposit requirement.